Limmen/csle/simulation-system/python/csle-agents/README.md

 pytest --cov=csle_agents
 ```

-## Run tests and code analysis in different python environemnts
+## Run tests and code analysis in different python environments

 To run tests and code analysis in different python environemnts, execute the following command: